D-ICE/poem/docs/specifications/documentation/poem_polar_modes.rst

     Do we have a wind propulsion

 .. note::
-    There is no PPP polar type as it would mean that we would like to predict power to reach a prescribed speed without having a Motor, which is a nonsense.
+    There is no PPP polar mode as it would mean that we would like to predict power to reach a prescribed speed without having a Motor, which is a nonsense.